-I’m writing to tell you about three new additions to my collection for Reprieve, my September 2018 exhibition to be held at Bodmin Shire Hall.
+In this post Tom writes about three new additions to his collection for Reprieve, his September 2018 exhibition held at Bodmin Shire Hall.

-Winter dusk at St Columb ( https://www.hendersonsmith.co.uk/product/winter-dusk-st-columb/ ) has been a response to the darkest time of the year and in particular became for me about my sense of how the warmth of community life sustains me through such times, whether they are literally wintry or just sombre and worrying like the experience of serious illness that dominated 2017 for me.
+Winter dusk at St Columb ( https://www.hendersonsmith.co.uk/product/winter-dusk-st-columb/ ) was a response to the darkest time of the year and in particular his sense of how the warmth of community life sustained him through such times, whether they were literally wintry or just sombre and worrying like the experience of serious illness that dominated 2017 for him.

-Winter light, Mawgan Porth ( https://www.hendersonsmith.co.uk/product/winter-light-mawgan-porth/ ) aims to express something of the awe and wonder that can occur for me in the presence of light, water and coastal landscape forms in a quite simple combination.
-Such responses can, I find, be enhanced by the realisation that I have survived until now!
+Winter light, Mawgan Porth ( https://www.hendersonsmith.co.uk/product/winter-light-mawgan-porth/ ) aimed to express something of the awe and wonder that could occur to Tom in the presence of light, water and coastal landscape forms in a quite simple combination.
+Such responses could, he found, be enhanced by the realisation that he was still alive and able to enjoy them!

-Evening gardens, St Columb ( https://www.hendersonsmith.co.uk/product/evening-gardens-st-columb/ ) uses source material from the autumn to provide references to colours and shapes with which I could express the delight I feel about continuing to be involved in community life here as my recovery progresses.
+Evening gardens, St Columb ( https://www.hendersonsmith.co.uk/product/evening-gardens-st-columb/ ) uses source material from the autumn to provide references to colours and shapes with which he could express the delight he felt about continuing to be involved in community life here while enjoying a remission in his illness.

-Each of these paintings, like all the others currently intended for this exhibition is currently available at a 30% pre-exhibition discount that will continue just until the end of April.
-You can see them all so far at https://www.hendersonsmith.co.uk/product-tag/reprieve-exhibition/ .
-A proportion of the proceeds of these sales will be donated to a cause that I support, in most cases to Reprieve ( https://reprieve.org.uk/topic/death-penalty/ ), a charity that campaigns against the death penalty that still exists in some parts of the world.
-It occurred to me that there is a poignancy about showing this particular collection at Bodmin Shire Hall, a former court-house where people have been condemned to death in the past and I want to acknowledge that by this donation.
+View these paintings at https://www.hendersonsmith.co.uk/product-tag/reprieve-exhibition/ .
+A proportion of the proceeds of these sales was donated to a cause that Tom supported, Reprieve ( https://reprieve.org.uk/topic/death-penalty/ ), a charity that campaigns against the death penalty that still exists in some parts of the world.
+It occurred to Tom that there was a poignancy about showing this particular collection at Bodmin Shire Hall, a former court-house where people have been condemned to death in the past and he wanted to acknowledge that by giving the donation.